 This area focuses on learning through practical activities and on understanding and using mathematical language.
-Children are encouraged to identify patterns, make connections and solve problems.
+Children are encouraged to journal and record their own ideas and understand and identify patterns, making connections and solving problems.
+Children are encouraged to develop a deeper learning, focusing on numbers and making links with calculation, shape, space and measure for each number they investigate.

-Understanding the World (Specific Area)
+Understanding the World (Specific Area) Past and Present, People and Communities and the Natural World

-• This area focuses on each child's developing knowledge and understanding of their own environment, other people and features of the natural and man-made world.
+• This area focuses on each child's developing knowledge and understanding of their own environment and the wider world, people who are important to them and form their community, the celebrations and events that are important to different cultures and religions, significant figures from the past and features of the natural world.
 It forms the foundation for later work in Science, Religious Education, Design and Technology, History, Geography and ICT.

-Expressive Art and Design (Specific Area)
+Expressive Art and Design (Specific Area) Creating with Materials and Being Imaginative and Expressive

-This area focuses on the development of each child's imagination and their ability to communicate and express ideas and feelings in creative ways.
+• This area focuses on the development of each child's imagination and their ability to communicate and express ideas and feelings in creative ways.
+Children are encouraged to explore design, form, texture, function, materials and different techniques.
+They are encouraged to use their creative skills in storytelling, role play and music based activities.
 It incorporates Art, Music, Dance and Drama.
 Creativity is fundamental to children's development and successful learning.